Big Picard theorems and algebraic hyperbolicity for varieties admitting a variation of Hodge structures: Introduction

-The classical big Picard theorem says that any holomorphic map from the punctured disk $\Delta^*$ into $\bP^1$ which omits three points can be extended to a holomorphic map $\Delta\to \bP^1$, where $\Delta$ denotes the unit disk.
-Therefore, we introduce a new notion of hyperbolicity which generalizes the big Picard theorem.
-We say a complex manifold $U$ is \emph{quasi-compact K\"ahler} if it is a Zariski open set of a compact K\"ahler manifold $Y$.
-Such $Y$ will be called a \emph{smooth K\"ahler compactification} of $U$. \begin{dfn}[Picard hyperbolicity] Let $U$ be a quasi-compact K\"ahler manifold. $U$ is called \emph{Picard hyperbolic} if there is a smooth K\"ahler compactification $Y$ of $U$ such that any holomorphic map $f:\Delta^*\to U$ extends to a holomorphic map $\bar{f}:\Delta\to Y$. \end{dfn} We will prove in \cref{lem:well-def} that this definition does not depend on the compactification of $U$.
-Picard hyperbolic varieties first attracted the author's interest because of the recent interesting work \cite{JK18} by Javanpeykar-Kucharczyk on the \emph{algebraicity of analytic maps}.
-In \cite[Definition 1.1]{JK18}, they introduce a new notion of hyperbolicity: a quasi-projective variety $U$ is \emph{Borel hyperbolic} if any holomorphic map from a quasi-projective variety to $U$ is necessarily \emph{algebraic}.
-In \cite[Corollary 3.11]{JK18} they prove that a Picard hyperbolic variety is {Borel hyperbolic}.
-We refer the readers to \cite[\S 1]{JK18} for their motivation on the Borel hyperbolicity.
+We will prove in \cref{lem:well-def} that this definition does not depend on the compactification of $U$.
+Picard hyperbolic varieties first attracted the author's interest because of the recent interesting work \cite{JK18} by Javanpeykar--Kucharczyk on the \emph{algebraicity of analytic maps}.
+In \cite[Definition 1.1]{JK18}, they introduce a new notion of hyperbolicity: a reduced quasi-projective variety $U$ is \emph{Borel hyperbolic} if any holomorphic map from a quasi-projective variety to $U$ is \emph{algebraic}.
+In \cite[Corollary 3.11]{JK18}, they prove that a Picard hyperbolic variety is {Borel hyperbolic}.
+We refer the readers to \cite[Section~1]{JK18} for their motivation on the Borel hyperbolicity.
 Picard hyperbolic varieties fascinate us further when we realize in \Cref{extension theorem} that a more general extension theorem is also valid for them: any holomorphic map from $\Delta^p\times (\Delta^*)^q$ to the manifold $U$ in \Cref{def:Picard} extends to a \emph{meromorphic map} from $\Delta^{p+q}$ to $Y$.